Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/discover-apis-and-services.md

 linkTitle: Discover APIs and services
 weight: 60
 date: 2020-11-19
-description: Learn how to configure the Amplify Istio Agent to discover your APIs and services.
 ---
+This topic explains how to configure the Amplify Istio Agent to discover your APIs and services.

 ## Before you begin